How Does Student Finance Work? A UK Guide

 You can read more about the changes to student loans here

-For all new students starting their course from 1st August 2023 onwards, repayments are made under Repayment Plan 5.
-Here are the key principles:
+For all new students starting courses from 1st August 2023 onwards, repayments fall under Plan 5.
+The system is designed to be affordable and safeguards low earners.

-• When Repayments Start: You only begin to repay from the April after you leave your course, and only once you are earning over the repayment threshold.
+When Repayments Start: You only begin repaying the April after you leave your course, and only if you earn above the threshold.

-• The Repayment Threshold: The current threshold for Plan 5 is £25,000 per year.
-If your income drops below this at any point, your repayments automatically stop.
+The Threshold: The current earnings threshold is £25,000 a year.
+If your income drops below this, repayments stop automatically.

-• The Repayment Rate: You will repay 9% of your income above the threshold.
+The Rate: You repay 9% of your income above the threshold (not your total income).

-• Loan Write-Off: If you have not repaid your loan in full, any outstanding balance is written off 40 years after your repayments begin.
+Loan Write-Off: If you have not repaid your loan in full after 40 years, the remaining balance is completely cancelled.

 For the latest official figures, always check the government's student finance website.

-The interest rate is linked only to the Retail Price Index (RPI), which is a measure of inflation.
-This means the rate is the same for all students on this plan, whether they are studying or have graduated, and it does not change based on your income.
+RPI Only: The interest rate is linked to the Retail Price Index (RPI), which is a measure of inflation.

 Find Out more